 Watch this page for information about Dr. Gerould Wilhelm's latest projects and research, plus upcoming and recent appearances.

-New Essay: "Building a Loving, Healthy Home for a Tree"
+►Essay: "Building a Loving, Healthy Home for a Tree"

 "Of the 1879 plants native to the Chicago Region, only 110 (6%) can be classified as trees.
 Yet, most of us have a visceral affinity to trees that is significantly out of proportion to other groups such as shrubs, grasses, sedges, and wild flowers.
 People spend academic careers studying the matter.
 Bards wax poetically about them.
 Artists depict trees with special characteristics and moods in paintings.
 We like to sit under them and be near them.
 The "greening" of a landscape generally connotes planting them.
 Irrespective of the biome, peoples of the world generally cleave to trees---for whatever reason.
 So, how does our culture, here in the Midwest, manifest its love of trees?
 How might this love be more fulfilling for both us and the tree?"
-A new essay by Dr. Wilhelm (March 2018).
+An essay by Dr. Wilhelm.